rjspencer/docs/api.md

 The response will return the liked content item with the like count updated.
 See listing endpoints for different content types for the structure of this data.

-## /repost

-id _(required)_
-:	the id of the content to be reposted

-action _(required)_
-:	acceptable values are "repost" or "unrepost"

-account_id _(required)_
-:	the id(s) of the account you wish to repost to

-	seperate numerous account IDs with commas

-The response will return the reposted content item with the repost count updated.
-See listing endpoints for different content types for the structure of this data.

 ## /comment

 Comments are infinitely nested in StageBloc.